Torchin7789/RT004/s03-ch1-HDRimage/README.md

   Any images based on simple patterns, goniometry, etc. will suffice
 * Please test your **command-line/config parameters**, try to modify the image resolution and content
+* Don't forget to describe all your **command line arguments**, and **config file items** in the documentation (semantics, allowed values, default values)

 # Checkpoint 1
 Send me the URL of your repository, I'll give it a try (access, compile, run, check the HDR image).
-I'll also try to modify your config file...
+I'll also try to modify your arguments/config file...

 ## Useful links
 * HDR image viewer [Picturenaut](https://picturenaut.en.softonic.com/)